danialmd81/Code-Star-Project/docs/services.md

   - Spark is used for distributed data processing and analytics.
   - Jobs are submitted by the backend service and results are stored in the central PostgreSQL database.
-  - Spark authenticates via Keycloak and is monitored by the observability stack.
+  - Spark is monitored by the observability stack.
   - Use the Nginx addresses for accessing Spark UIs and submitting jobs.

 ---